215 S. Main St., Walworth, 262-275-6466

 20 N. Church St., Elkhorn, 262-723-4653

-New Beginnings APFV provides comprehensive, compassionate support and services to people affected by domestic abuse, sexual violence, stalking and human trafficking.
+New Beginnings APFV provides comprehensive, compassionate support and services to people affected by domestic abuse, sexual violence, stalking, harassment, and human trafficking.
 This includes crisis intervention, safety planning, legal advocacy, individual counseling, housing advocacy, children’s services, support groups, medical advocacy, and information and referral to other relevant community resources.

 824 E. Geneva St., Delavan, 262-725-6977